Advancing Identification method of Gamma-Ray Bursts with Data and Feature Enhancement: Model architecture, training, and extension

 \subsection{Model training and analysis}

 Model parameters are initialized using the truncated normal distribution proposed by \citet{param_he_normal}.
-A detailed analysis of hyperparameter choices-including batch size, learning rate, and number of convolutional layers-is conducted to evaluate their impact on the test set, following the approach in \citet{dl_technosignatures}.
-Further details on hyperparameter selection, such as the number of convolutional kernels per unit, convolutional kernel sizes, and neuron counts in FC layers.
+A detailed analysis of hyperparameter choices-including batch size, learning rate, and number of convolutional layers is conducted to evaluate their impact on the test set, following the approach in \citet{dl_technosignatures}.
+Additional hyperparameters, including the number of convolutional kernels per unit, the size of the convolutional kernels, and the neuron counts in the fully connected (FC) layers, were also optimized.
 The training configuration is as follows: batch size is set to 1024; cross-entropy loss is used to measure the discrepancy between predicted and true labels; and the Adam optimizer \citet{adam_optimiser} is adopted to dynamically update model parameters and minimize loss during training.
 The initial learning rate is $1 \times 10^{-4}$, with a scheduling mechanism that reduces the rate by half if validation loss does not decrease for 10 consecutive epochs.
 To prevent overfitting, early stopping terminates training if validation accuracy plateaus for 20 consecutive epochs.
 The patience value was selected after testing ranges of [10, 20, 40] epochs, and the model parameters from the epoch with the highest validation accuracy are retained as the final optimal parameters.
 The result of the optimizing choices are highlighted in bold in Table \ref{table 2:hyper_parameter_select}.
 The efficacy of selected hyperparameters is further validated by training curves, which demonstrate stable convergence and appropriate model capacity for the classification task.